 That’s not to say that the films are identical.
 Unlike The Wind, The Canadian has no real villain but its characters do take dark turns.
 Although he seems to accept his marriage as a business-only arrangement, Thomas Meighan’s character later rapes his wife during a violent argument.
 He spends the rest of the picture trying to atone.
 In contrast, Lars Hanson keeps away from Lillian Gish after her first rejection.

 The Canadian was based on a 1913 play by W. Somerset Maugham entitled The Land of Promise.
 The play unpleasantly treats the marital rape as a necessary corrective measure on the part of the husband that the wife accepts as her lot.
-The film adaptation jettisons much of its source material, thankfully.
-(It actually seems to borrow plot and visual elements from Cecil B. DeMille’s 1925 film The Road to Yesterday.)
-I will discuss the film further when I post a full review.
+The film adaptation jettisons much of its source material, thankfully and I discuss these changes extensively in my review of The Canadian.

 After Letty kills Roddy, both the book and the film have her hide his body in the sand and grow steadily more hysterical as the wind buries and unburies the corpse.
 In the book, Letty waits for Lige to come home but he does not arrive.
 She runs out into the desert to die.
 In the film, Lige returns and is reunited with Letty for that happy ending.